 1. In your Recast Management Server, navigate to Administration > Permissions.

-2. Click Add User or Add Group.
+2. In the Recast Users section, click Add User or Add Group.

 3. In the window that opens, search for your AD name or AD user group and click the Add button.